loekd/ServiceFabric.ServiceBus/README.md

 ## Nuget Packages:
 ServiceFabric.ServiceBus.Clients
 https://www.nuget.org/packages/ServiceFabric.ServiceBus.Clients
-For communication to Service Fabric Reliable Services using the Communication Listener from the package 'ServiceFabric.ServiceBus.Services'.
+Receive BrokeredMessages in Service Fabric Reliable Services using the Communication Listener from the package 'ServiceFabric.ServiceBus.Services'.
 Provides a ServiceBusTopicCommunicationClient to be used with 'ServicePartitionClient'.
-*If you post messages to Service Bus in a different way, you won't need this client package.*
+*If you post messages to Service Bus in a different way, you won't need the client package.*

 ServiceFabric.ServiceBus.Services
 https://www.nuget.org/packages/ServiceFabric.ServiceBus.Services